Geonovum/mim-ontouml/abstract.md

-TODO: vul in abstract.md een abstract in.
+TODO: vul in abstract.md een abstract in